IbrahimZananiri/awesome-algorithms/graph/README.md

 A *path* on a graph is a sequence of connected nodes that allow traversal from vertex X to vertex Y.

 ## Graph Representation
+Graphs, with their vertices and edges, can be represented in different data structures, most commonly as:
+1. Adjacency Matrix
+2. Adjacency List
+3. Edge List

 ### Adjacency Matrix